DeveloperCielo/Checkout-Cielo/source/english.md

 In this guide will be presented an overview of Cielo Checkout and the technical mechanism of integration with shopping cart or button.
 For every purchase order, the target is convert it in a sale.
 A sale with card can be characterized by an authorized and captured transaction.

+<aside class="warning">An authorized transaction only generates credit for the retailer if it is captured (or confirmed)</aside>

 After the conclusion of the integration stage with Cielo, it’s essential that the retailer or online store manager has knowledge of functional process that will be part of the daily routine of store, like the follow-up of the financial transactions, status of each sale, actions (capture and cancellation) related to sales, charge statement, and so on.
 See the complement material about [BackOffice Checkout Cielo](http://developercielo.github.io/Checkout-Backoffice/).

 ## Considerations about the integration